samcorcos/recEngine/README.md

   { suggestion: 'pie', weight: 2 } ]
 ```

-This means that Zeke would most probably like yogurt given the preferences of his peers, and would probably also like coffee and pie, though, to a lesser degree.
+This means that Zeke would most probably like coffee given the preferences of his peers, and would probably also like pie, though, to a lesser degree.

 ## More Practical Example